Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Comments

 This plant is a member of the Dogbane family (Apocynaceae).
 Another common name is Rush Milkweed.
+This is a long blooming plant.
 The blue to green stems provide a bit of color all year.
-This is a long blooming plant.

-The best way to keep this plant from flowering is to fertilize it or water it more than once every two weeks.
+The best way to keep this plant from flowering is to fertilize it, or water it more than once every two weeks.
 Being a desert plant, it should be in poor, unamended soil, and never fertilized.
 The soil should be very well draining, and seldom watered, because this plant can suffer from root rot in wet soil.

 Do you have additional information or a different experience for these plants that you would like to share?
 Email info@GardenOracle.com.
 All contributions are welcome and appreciated.